SU-85: Production history

 SU-85 production started in mid-1943, with the first vehicles reaching their units by August.
 When the up-gunned T-34-85 medium tank entered mass production in the spring of 1944, there was no point in continuing production of a tank destroyer without superior firepower.
 In light of this, SU-85 production was stopped in late 1944 after 2,650 vehicles had been produced.
-It was replaced on the production lines by the SU-100 tank destroyer, armed with the more powerful 100 mm D-10S gun, but due to delays with 100 mm ammo, a stopgap version called SU-85M appeared in September 1944, which was SU-100 fitted with 85 mm gun, already with thicker frontal armor and commander's cupola.
+It was replaced on the production lines by the SU-100 tank destroyer, armed with the more powerful 100 mm D-10S gun, but due to delays with 100 mm ammunition, a stopgap version called the SU-85M appeared in September 1944, which was a factory SU-100 fitted with an 85 mm gun, along with thicker frontal armor and a prominent commander's cupola.

 Service history

 The SU-85 entered combat in August 1943.
 It saw active service across the Eastern Front until the end of the war.
-Though a capable weapon, it was found that its 85 mm weapon was not adequate to penetrate the armour of the larger German armoured fighting vehicles.
+Though a capable weapon, it was found that its 85 mm cannon was not adequate to penetrate the armour of the larger German armoured fighting vehicles, such as King Tigers.
 It was replaced by the SU-100.

 The SU-85 was withdrawn from Soviet service soon after the war, and was exported to many Soviet client states in Europe and elsewhere.
 Some SU-85s were converted to use as command and recovery vehicles.
 Countries such as North Korea and Vietnam kept it in service for many years.